NL EN

 ESPAD: European School survey project on Alcohol and Drugs (www.espad.org)

 The ESPAD project was started due to the lack of comparable data on substance use among European teenagers.
 In order to collect such data, a common methodological protocol was established in the early 1990s, including a master questionnaire.
-For pragmatic reasons the survey is conducted among students in class rooms.
-Data collections are organised every four years.
-The first ESPAD survey was carried out in 1995, while the subsequent waves took place in 1999, 2003 and 2007 respectively (an extra data collection for a handful of new countries was also held in 2008).
-The fifth data collection was during spring 2011.
-A growing number of countries have participated throughout the years.
-In 1995 totally 26 countries collected data, in 2011 46 countries (in some cases regions/entities).
-Both the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and the Pompidou Group of the Council of Europe supports the project, as well as national ministries involved.
+For pragmatic reasons the survey is conducted among 15-16 year old students in class rooms.
+Data collections are organised every four years in more than forty European countries.
+The first ESPAD survey was carried out in 1995, while the subsequent waves took place in 1999, 2003, 2007, 2011 and 2015.

 Eurobarometer Special Surveys (ec.europa.eu) .